-Photo 80

-Photo 81

-Photo 82

-Private & confidential 43/88

-23. Fire safety signs and notices
+Photo 87 Photo 88 23.
+Fire safety signs and notices 23.1.

-23.1.
 Is there a reasonable standard of fire safety signs and notices?
 Fire safety signage is generally to a satisfactory standard both internally and external to the premises with reasonable provisions for hazard warning signs (risk rooms), mandatory signage for fire doors, information signage detailing emergency arrangements and prohibition signage for smoking.
-Fire safety signage is generally inaccordance with the Health and Safety (Signs and Signals) Regulations together with BS 5499-4: 2013 and BS EN 7010.
+Fire safety signage is generally in accordance with the Health and Safety (Signs and Signals) Regulations together with BS 5499-4: 2013 and BS EN 7010.
+23.2.

-Photo 83 Photo 84 23.2.
 Are Fire Action Notices provided and displayed in appropriate locations?
 Residential floors are provided with comprehensive instruction on actions to be taken in the event of fire.
-Fire action notices are displayed prominently opposite/adjacent lift doors although fire action notices were missing on some floors.
+Fire action notices are displayed prominently opposite/adjacent lift doors.
+The location of the fire assembly point requires completing on all fire action notices.

-Photo 85 Photo 86 23.3.
+Photo 89 Photo 90 23.3.
 Is emergency evacuation/safe condition signage provided within communal areas?
 The expectation is that all residents are familiar with the layout of the building and its communal areas, although some signage is technically incorrect in places, current safe condition signage provided is considered to be satisfactory and it is expected that all relevant persons using the building will understand signage in place.
 Should changes be made to escape route layouts, it is advised that escape route signage consists of the following: - A combination of a BS EN ISO 7010 emergency exit sign including a directional arrow and supplementary text - The use of supplementary text should be in accordance with BS 5499-4 clause 4.7 and state either 'Exit' or 'Fire Exit' - For any sign suggesting a 'straight ahead' an up arrow is required (meaning 'progress forward and through here' as per BS 5499-4:2013 Table 1).
-A down arrow suggest a change in level downwards.
+A down arrow suggests a change in level downwards.
 It is advised that all replacement safe condition escape route signage should be photo luminescent as manufactured by Jailite.
 Signs should be rigid or semi rigid PVC fixed by 4 x screws in each corner of the sign or with appropriate adhesive.
-Private & confidential 44/88

-Photo 87 23.4.
-Is suitable and adequate signage in place to notify relevant persons of actions taken in relation to lifts?
+Photo 91 F Photo 93 23.4.
+Is suitable and adequate signage in place to notify Private & confidential 43/85 relevant persons of actions taken in relation to lifts?
 Information relating to the use of lifts in the event of fire is contained within fire action notices.
 23.5.
 Is 'Fire exit, keep clear' signage in place at appropriate locations?
-To prevent persons from obstructing emergency exit doors on the external side of the building, 'Fire exit keep clear' signs that comply to BS 5499-4 have been displayed on the outside of final exit doors.
+To prevent persons from obstructing emergency exit doors on the external side of the building, 'Fire exit keep clear' signs that comply to BS 5499-4 have been displayed on the outside of final doors.
 23.6.
 Is hazard warning signage provided at appropriate locations?
 Hazard warning signage is in place on the external face of risk areas such as the lift motor room and the external electrical substation.
 Each individual ESU within the building is also provided with hazard warning signage to warn both occupants and responding fire crews.

-Photo 88 23.7.
+Photo 94 23.7.
 Is mandatory signage prescribing a specific behaviour in place at appropriate locations?
-Mandatory signage prescribing a specific behaviour is displayed prominently on all fire doors where necessary (including flat entrance doors) throughout the building. - Fire doors which are accessible from either side have 'Fire door keep shut' signs attached to both sides of the door leaf - Fire doors where access is restricted, has 'Fire door keep locked' sign to the open facing leaf of the door only 'Fire door keep shut' signs were not displayed on some communal doors.
+Mandatory signage prescribing a specific behaviour is displayed mostly on fire doors where necessary (including flat entrance doors) throughout the building. • Fire doors which are accessible from either side have 'Fire door keep shut' signs attached to both sides of the door leaf A number of doors were observed to be missing appropriate fire safety signage e.g. 'Fire door keep locked' 'Fire door keep shut'.